 September 3 is Labor Day.
 Visit the National Archives website to learn more about records related to the holiday.
 This post comes from Danielle Sklarew, an intern in the National Archives History Office.
 This Labor Day, whether you’re in Massachusetts, down south in Florida, or along the west coast of California, you can visit one … Continue reading America’s National Seashores

 Today’s post comes from Andrew Grafton in the National Archives History Office.
 Yellowstone.
 The Grand Canyon.
 Yosemite.
 For many Americans, the mere mention of these sites conjures up images of grandeur and magnificence.
-As the conservator of the United States’ most storied and important landmarks, the National Park Service is charged with the preservation and … Continue reading On Exhibit: One Hundred Years of the National Park Service
+As the conservator of the United States’ most storied and important landmarks, the National Park Service is charged with the preservation and … Continue reading One Hundred Years of the National Park Service

 Today's post comes from Nikita Buley, an intern in the National Archives Office of Strategy and Communications.
 Happy American Archives Month!
 Throughout October, we're running a series of "spotlights" on the many locations that make up the National Archives.
 You can visit the exhibits or use the research rooms.
 The Herbert Hoover Presidential Library and … Continue reading Archives Spotlight: Herbert Hoover Presidential Library and Museum

 Today's post comes from National Archives Office of Strategy and Communications staff writer Rob Crotty.
 On this day in 1916, the National Park Service was formed within the Department of Interior.